 The first WOCD was held in 2013.
 The genesis of the day was in 2009, when medical professionals got together for an international conference where they shared their experiences and struggles, while working with Ovarian Cancer patients.

-CANSA runs health programmes to educate women in local communities throughout SA, via our CANSA Care Centres, re cancers that affect them and to encourage awareness of symptoms & regular screening where possible.
+CANSA facilitates health programmes to educate women in local communities throughout SA, via our CANSA Care Centres, regarding cancers that are prevalent and in order to encourage awareness of symptoms and early detection.